makasem/POSK/README.md

 POSK
 ====

-Point of sales of Kasem
+POS of Kasem

-This is my first repository on GitHub.
+Point of sales is my first repository on GitHub.